 Examples of permanent immersive environments include LEGOLAND, Disneyland, Nissan’s Innovation Station at the O2 and the famous Guinness Storehouse.
 By creating a walk-in immersive environment, a carefully branded space can be transformed from a destination to a sensory experience that can leave a lasting impression.

 Great example: Knowing the profound effect that the sense of smell can have on us, Glade built its own sensory ‘Boutique’ in New York.
 The Glade Boutique comprised 5 different scented rooms – each a unique experience inspired by a scent in the Glade portfolio.
 The rooms were labelled ‘Anticipation’, ‘Relax’, ‘Flirty, ‘Fresh & New’ and ‘Energize’ for the feelings they intended to evoke in their guests.

 6. Give something back

 Sponsorship can be a great platform for integrated brand experiences.
 But rather than just focusing on big sports or music events, brands can also stand out by supporting localised, community projects in order to “give something back”.
 By adopting this strategy, brands can develop strong local ties with consumers, building reputations through positive association at relevant local levels.

 Here at BEcause, many of our experiential marketing campaigns are built around these kinds of principles.
-Ultimately, our aim is to get people talking with and about brands they experience.
-If you want to explore more creative ways that you can connect with consumers then don’t hesitate to get in touch!
+Ultimately, our aim is to get people to love your brand.
+If you want to explore more creative ways that you can build relationships with consumers then don’t hesitate to get in touch!